 Outdoor Air Quality

-Boulder Valley School District understands that poor air quality can create uncomfortable, and even dangerous conditions for staff and students, particularly individuals with respiratory health conditions.
+Boulder Valley School District understands that poor air quality can create uncomfortable and even dangerous conditions for students and staff, particularly individuals with respiratory health conditions.

-The Colorado Department of Public Health and Environment collaborates with AirNow, a national partnership that monitors data to provide outdoor air quality data around the State and reports Air Quality Advisories.
+The Colorado Department of Public Health and Environment collaborates with AirNow, a national partnership that monitors and provides outdoor air quality data around the State and reports Air Quality Advisories.

 Marshall Fire Resources

 Boulder County Public Health has information and resources on Air and Water quality in the fire area including detailed air quality monitoring through a series of 25 particulate monitors positioned throughout the fire area including dedicated monitors on all 8 schools in the fire area.
 Live updates and alerts may be found at: BCPH's Marshall Fire Air Quality Dashboard

 Additional resources and information on all environmental quality issues from the burn areas are available on BVSD's Marshall Fire Environmental Quality Information page